 Why It Works

-- Greek yogurt provides a smooth and creamy base for the feta, and has a flavor profile that supports the tangy cheese.
+- Greek yogurt provides a smooth and creamy base for the feta, and has a flavor profile that complements the salty cheese.

-- Passing the mixture through a fine-mesh strainer makes it even smoother and silkier.
+- Passing the mixture through a fine-mesh strainer makes it smoother and silkier.

 Greek yogurt is the perfect base to make tangy and salty feta cheese spreadable.
-This basic recipe can be gussied up with fresh herbs, like dill, mint, or oregano—blend them in to more fully incorporate them, or finely chop them and stir them in after blending.
+This basic recipe can be gussied up with fresh herbs, like dill, mint, or oregano—blend them in to fully incorporate , or finely chop and stir in after blending.
 Feel free to adjust the ratio of cheese to yogurt, adding more feta for a thicker result or more yogurt for a thinner one, keeping in mind that the spread will thicken after it's stored in the refrigerator.

 In a food processor bowl or blender jar, or using a tall and narrow vessel suitable for an immersion blender, combine feta, yogurt, and garlic, then blend or process until very smooth, scraping down sides as necessary.
 Add olive oil and blend until incorporated.